Operation Walk-Throughs

 4. mark each VBD as “active”

 VBDs and VIFs are said to be “active” when they are intended to be used by a particular VM, even if the backend/frontend connection hasn’t been established, or has been closed.
 If someone calls VBD.stat or VIF.stat then the result includes both “active” and “plugged”, where “plugged” is true if the frontend/backend connection is established.
 For example xapi will set VBD.currently_attached to “active || plugged”.
 The “active” flag is conceptually very similar to the traditional “online” flag (which is not documented in the upstream Xen tree as of Oct/2014 but really should be) except that on unplug, one would set the “online” key to “0” (false) first before initiating the hotunplug.
 By contrast the “active” flag is set to false after the unplug i.e. “set_active” calls bracket plug/unplug.
 If the “active” flag was set before the unplug attempt then as soon as the frontend/backend connection is removed clients would see the VBD as completely dissociated from the VM – this would be misleading because Xenopsd will not have had time to use the storage API to release locks on the disks.
-By doing all the cleanup before setting “active” to false, clients can be assured that the disks are now free to be reassigned.
+By cleaning up before setting “active” to false, clients can be assured that the disks are now free to be reassigned.

 5. handle non-persistent disks